 The cart is made of wood except for the middle and bottom shelf which are particle board.
 I knew right away that it needed to be updated but had no idea what I wanted to do.
 I knew I wanted it to be a functional piece that I either kept or would try to sell.
 So for the last several months it has taken up residence in our garage and became a new place for the cats to nap.

-I recently became an Independent Maker with A Maker’s Studio and that is when my creative juices started thinking.
-I wanted a spot where I could store and organize all my paints, brushes, stencils and other supplies where they were accessible and easy to see.
-So I decided to paint the entire cart and add some decorative details and replace the wheels.
+I am an affiliate of A Maker’s Studio and that is when my creative juices started thinking.
+I wanted a spot where I could store and organize all my paints, brushes, stencils, and other supplies where they were accessible and easy to see.
+So I decided to create a DIY craft cart and add some decorative details and replace the wheels.

 - An old bar cart or some furniture pieces that has shelving and could have wheels added